MicrosoftDocs/learn-scaffolding/content-templates/default-introduction-unit.md

 <!-- 4.
 Terminal learning objective ----------------------------------------------------------------------

-    Goal: The title of an "Introduction to..." tells our customers that this is a good place to start their learning.
-This helps our customers find the right content quickly.
-The trade-off is that the title does not reflect the terminal learning objective of the module.
-The "goal" section of the introduction is your chance to provide the terminal learning objective.
-Write a statement that is outcome-focused so it describes the main skill the learner will acquire as a result of this training.
+    Goal: This is a restatement of the module title into a complete sentence.
+You have more room here to convey the main goal than in a space-limited title.
+Make it outcome-focused so it describes the main skill the learner will acquire as a result of this training.
 In other words, it should answer the question: "what is the key thing the learner will be able to do as a result of consuming this training?"

     Heading: use the H2 "What is the main goal?"

-    Example: "By the end of this session, you'll be able to decide whether Logic Apps is a good choice to automate your business processes."
+    Example: "By the end of this session, you'll be able to create workflows which route and process data using Azure Logic Apps and its built-in connectors."

  -->
 ## What is the main goal?